ziraserrano/ziraserrano/README.md

 - [Bills Tracker](https://github.com/ziraserrano/bill-tracker) - click [here](https://uptight-pig-gilet.cyclic.app/) to see it live! - Simple CRUD App for users to track their bills where they are able to add, edit and delete.
 - [AngelHope](https://github.com/jasminepvo/angelhope) - click [here](https://angelhope.netlify.app/) to see it live! - Landing page to collect user interest metrics for AngelHope, a tech that allows nightlife clientele to report sexual harassment in real time to trained staff onsite.
-- [HotSoup](https://github.com/HotSoupRepos) - Open sourced free mobile app that helps those in need of a free meal by locating nearby soup kitchens and food pantries.
+- [HotSoup](https://github.com/HotSoupRepos) - Open-sourced free mobile app that helps those in need of a free meal by locating nearby soup kitchens and food pantries.

 <br>

 ## *In Progress...*
+- Barbies - API that fetches information about Barbies from the 2023 Barbie The Movie!
 - [Secret Salary](https://github.com/ziraserrano/secretsalary) - Web App created to encourage salary transparency and make it more accessible!